-It may well be that manufacturing the Nexus 7 32GB for £110 less than an iPad mini with the same storage meant sacrificing the anti-gunk coating for the 7in screen.
-But if they’d asked me, I would have happily told them that I would have paid an extra £20 or £30 for a constantly clear view of those pristine pixels.
+It may well be that manufacturing the Nexus 7 16GB for $70 less than an iPad mini with the same storage meant sacrificing the anti-gunk coating for the 7in screen.
+But if they’d asked me, I would have happily told them that I would have paid extra for a constantly clear view of those pristine pixels.

 Next time, Google (or Asus), just ask.

 3. For the love of god, move the power and volume buttons

 A whole fortnight with my US-imported Nexus 7 has made not one shred of difference - the power button steadfastly refuses to be where my fingers want it to be.

 Instead, I’ve grown accustomed to the routine of feeling along the right-hand edge for a raised surface to press, or else quickly turning the tablet to check where the button is.

 Somehow, Asus managed to position it at the precise angle and prominence from the bevel to make a quick stab at the button almost impossible.
 The same goes for the volume buttons; I’ll regularly raise the noise a level, while endeavouring to flick the display to standby.

 I’ve got together with the entire Stuff industrial design team (they have years of hard-earned experience between them), and we’ve concluded that there are only two places for a power button.